What is Choice?

 - Insurance companies can still offer selective coverage of some methods of contraception.
 For example, an insurer may provide coverage of only one type of birth control pill, unnecessarily restricting women’s access to other safe and effective methods of contraception that may work better for them.

-We need to ensure that all women have affordable, consistent access to the birth control method that works best for them.
+We need to ensure that all women have affordable, consistent access to the full range of birth control methods, so they can plan to have children if and when it is right for them.

 - Protect insurance coverage of contraception and pass a contraceptive equity law in Virginia, requiring that all employment-based insurance plans cover methods of birth control.
 Contraceptive equity laws guarantee that insurers provide comparable coverage for FDA-approved methods of contraception as prescription medications covered by that plan.

-- Protect contraception access at pharmacies – including over-the-counter emergency contraception – and ensure pharmacists cannot refuse to fill a woman’s birth control prescription.
+- Protect contraception access at pharmacies – including access to over-the-counter emergency contraception – and ensure pharmacists cannot refuse to fill a woman’s birth control prescription.

-- Support programs that help low-income and under-insured Virginians access contraception affordably at family-planning clinics.
+- Support Title X and state programs that help low-income and under-insured Virginians access contraception affordably at family-planning clinics.

-- Educate Virginians about their rights in obtaining various forms of contraception and having it covered by their insurance.
+- Educate Virginians about their contraception options and about their rights in obtaining contraception and having it covered by their insurance.